Keystone State Park (Pennsylvania): Fishing

+Boating

 Gas powered boats are prohibited on Keystone Lake.
 Non-powered and electric powered boats must display a current registration from any state or a launch permit from the Pennsylvania Fish and Boat Commission.
+Boat rentals and a shop with basic camping and fishing supplies are located at the main boat launch.

+Swimming

 A beach on the lake is open for swimming daily from 8:00am until sunset.
 The swimming season begins on Memorial Day weekend and ends Labor Day weekend.
 Lifeguards are not provided.